 Oh, Gods of Dust and Rainbows embraces art as an agent of transformation, a mode of healing, and a therapeutic process.
-The title is an homage to a 1957 poem by author Langston Hughes, who moved to Cleveland in his childhood and maintained an artistic connection to the region.
+The title is an homage to a 1957 poem “Two Somewhat Different Epigrams” by Langston Hughes, who moved to Cleveland in his childhood and maintained an artistic connection to the region.
 The poem — a tender, brutal, and provocative prayer — meditates on the inseparability of joy and suffering:

 Two Somewhat Different Epigrams (1957)

 Oh, God of dust and rainbows, help us see

 That without dust the rainbow would not be.

 I look with awe upon the human race

 And God, who sometimes spits right in its face.